PrajwalAA/Imagecaptiongenerator/README.md

 # Image Caption Generator

 A clean, production-ready implementation of an **Image Caption Generator**: a deep-learning system that takes an input image and produces a natural-language description.
-This project provides training and inference code, pre-processing utilities, evaluation scripts, and an optional REST API for integration.
+This project provides training and inference code, pre-processing utilities, evaluation scripts, and an optional  for integration.

 ---